DR Congo entry requirements for Iraq passport holders

 Valid passport

-Your passport must have at least two blank pages and be valid for six months beyond your planned departure date from DR Congo.
+Your passport must be valid for at least 6 months beyond your intended departure date from DR Congo.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket